nikhil0320/ansible-datadog/nginx/README.md

-This is the playbook to configure the datadog to moniter the tomcat server.
+This is the playbook to configure the datadog to moniter the nginx server.
 1.Run the playbook to install datadog .
-2.Run the playbook to configure the tomcat.
+2.Run the playbook to configure the nginx
-3.Variables:
-  JMX_port:It is port in which the app server sent the metrics to the particular port called jmx port

-4.create a file bin/setenv.sh in the tomcat server and to enable jmxromote.port:copy the below code and execute the setenv.sh file and restart the tomcat sevrer and restart the datadog-agent

-JAVA_OPTS="-Dcom.sun.management.jmxremote -Dcom.sun.management.jmxremote.port=9999 -Dcom.sun.management.jmxremote.rmi.port=9998 -Dcom.sun.management.jmxremote.ssl=false -Dcom.sun.management.jmxremote.authenticate=false "
+Make sure that:

+  We have to Enable the mod_status on your Nginx server, All these changes are made in nginx configuration file itself.
+HttpStubStatusModule is the module that does all the metrics, so, you need to know if it is compiled or not.
+You can check this out using this command: nginx -V 2>&1 | sed 's,--,n--,g' | grep stub_status
+If it is compiled, you should see something like this:
+--with-http_stub_status_module

+It is compiled by default on most distributions so, in order to enable Nginx status page the next step is editing nginx.conf.
+Find your nginx.conf file, it may be at one of this locations.
+/usr/local/nagios/etc/nginx.conf
+/etc/nginx/nginx.conf
+/etc/nginx/sites-enabled/default
+Edit the configuration file and add the below block of code. location /nginx_status {
+# Turn on nginx status page
+stub_status on;
+# Do not log access entries for status page
+access_log off;
+# Only allow access from 192.168.1.105
+allow 127.0.0.1;
+# Deny the rest of the connections
+deny all;
+}